docker/app/examples/README.md

 ## Examples

-This folder contains several examples of applications builts using `docker-app`, from a simple `hello-world` application to more complexe, multi-services applications.
+This folder contains several examples of applications built using `docker-app`, from a simple `hello-world` application to more complex, multi-service applications.

 ### Hello world application